acollign/netrunner-wiki/Progress-Report,-2016-Q4-(Fall).md

 Alongside sounds, our early December deploy included a new My Account page for logged-in users to adjust a few _minor_ account settings. nealterrell resurrected domtancredi's older work on a profile page to implement this modest group of settings.
 For now, My Account will let you:

 * Change your avatar via a link to Gravatar
-* Enable or disable sounds (saved as a local browser setting via JavaScript localStorage)
+* Enable or disable sounds (saved as a local browser setting via JavaScript localStorage) and adjust their volume
 * Choose a background image for the gameboard from a few presets
 * Choose to show or hide your opponents' alt-art card images (new users, or streamers catering to new users, should turn off alt-art)